Faf4a/aoi.sqlite/README.md

   location: "./database.db", // your SQLite file location
   tables: ["main"],
   logging: true, // default is true
+  debug: true, // default is false
 });

 client.variables({
     variable: "value"
-});
+}); // just like you did before.

 // rest of your index.js..
 ```

+## aoi.db

-## Transfer aoi.db database
+### Transfer aoi.db database

-Not possible yet!
+That's currently not possible with this package.

 ### Want to keep aoi.db?

-That's currently not possible with this package.
+That's currently not possible with this package and not planned in the near future.